 INSIDER TIP

-Take Michael Cohen’s advice and spend a day at the Channel Islands National Park with Santa Barbara Adventure Company.
+Take it from a local and spend an entire day at the Channel Islands National Park.
 Be sure to enjoy the sights and sounds of the Santa Barbara Harbor when you return to Santa Barbara.
 Dine on the freshest catch around at one of the Harbor’s eateries like Anchor Rose, Brophy Brothers, and On the Alley.